mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ### 3.1 Adding Email Account {#adding-email-account}

 When you run your app to use this module for the first time, and earlier data is not present, you will see a welcome screen with an account setup wizard.
-Click on `Get Started` button and follow the steps to add email account.
-The wizard is intuitive and takes you through 3 stages to configure either your Primary email account or Shared Mailbox.
+Click on **Get Started** button and follow the steps to add email accounts.
+The wizard takes you through 3 stages to configure either your primary email account or a shared mailbox.

 1. Choose the authentication method that you want to use. **Basic Credentials** or **Azure AD** (OAuth 2.0).
 2. Choose if you want to either configure **Primary** or **Shared Mailbox**